 Occasionally while the broken collarbone heals, there is a bump where the bone was broken.

 Sometimes the bump does not fully go away.
 But it does not hurt or cause other problems with the shoulder or arm.

-Your health care provider will see you again and let you know when it is OK to go back to sports.
+The health care provider will check and decide when it is OK to go back to sports.
 This is usually when:

 - There is no pain when the health care provider presses on the collarbone

 - You can move and use the shoulder and arm without pain.